 Configure the Global Application Control action to block:

 - All applications in the Games category

-This Global Application Control action is enabled for the Any-inbound and Any-outbound policies that allow the traffic.
+Enable the Global Application Control action for the Any-inbound and Any-outbound policies that allow the traffic.

-To see the Global Application Control action in the example configuration file:
+To see the Global Application Control action, in Fireware Policy Manager:

 - Select Subscription Services > Application Control.

 - From the Actions list, select the Global Application Control action and click Edit.